rdegges/rdegges-blog/articles/2010/the-asterisk-spooling-daemon.md

-While working on the new v2 release of [pycall][], I was doing some research on the internal limitations of Asterisk call files, and thought I’d share some interesting (technical) bits of information here.
+While working on the new v2 release of [pycall][], I was doing some research on the internal limitations of Asterisk call files, and thought I'd share some interesting (technical) bits of information here.

 All information below has been gathered from the [latest Asterisk release][] (v1.6.2.7).
-If you don’t do any programming, you may want to skip this article, as it is a bit geeky.
+If you don't do any programming, you may want to skip this article, as it is a bit geeky.